IMPACT / INDIA

 Challenges in key sourcing regions

-A significant challenge is the complex and poorly enforced legal framework governing mica mining.
-Historical laws, such as the Forest Conservation Act of 1980 and outdated regional mica regulations, have contributed to a proliferation of unregulated mines.
-This legal ambiguity allows some operators to bypass oversight, leading to poor working conditions, child labor, and limited enforcement of labor protections.
-Addressing these gaps is central to RMI’s mission to formalize mines, recognize mica dependent communities, improve compliance with Responsible Workplace Standards, and ensure child labor is eradicated from the mica supply chain in Jharkhand and Bihar.
+A significant challenge are the complex and poorly enforced legal frameworks governing mica mining.
+Laws, such as the national Forest Conservation Act of 1980 and outdated regional mica regulations have contributed to a proliferation of unregulated mines.
+The resulting legal ambiguity allows some mica supply chain operators to bypass oversight, leading to poor working conditions, child labor, and limited enforcement of labor protections.
+Addressing these gaps is central to RMI’s mission to formalize mines, recognize mica dependent communities, improve compliance with responsible workplace standards and laws, and ensure child labor is eradicated from mica supply chains.

 Challenges in key sourcing regions

-A significant challenge is the complex and poorly enforced legal framework governing mica mining.
-Historical laws, such as the Forest Conservation Act of 1980 and outdated regional mica regulations, have contributed to a proliferation of unregulated mines.
-This legal ambiguity allows some operators to bypass oversight, leading to poor working conditions, child labor, and limited enforcement of labor protections.
-Addressing these gaps is central to RMI’s mission to formalize mines, recognize mica dependent communities, improve compliance with Responsible Workplace Standards, and ensure child labor is eradicated from the mica supply chain in Jharkhand and Bihar.
+A significant challenge are the complex and poorly enforced legal frameworks governing mica mining.
+Laws, such as the national Forest Conservation Act of 1980 and outdated regional mica regulations have contributed to a proliferation of unregulated mines.
+The resulting legal ambiguity allows some mica supply chain operators to bypass oversight, leading to poor working conditions, child labor, and limited enforcement of labor protections.
+Addressing these gaps is central to RMI’s mission to formalize mines, recognize mica dependent communities, improve compliance with responsible workplace standards and laws, and ensure child labor is eradicated from mica supply chains.

 RMI key achievements in India in 2025

-Over the course of 9 years, as of October 2025, RMI supported:
+Over the course of nine years, RMI programs have changes lives.

 0